2019ChenGong/DPImageBench/README.md

 - [ ] n_split, unify the batchsize?

-- [-] I found that changing the generator of GS-WGAN into ours affects the performance a lot.
-[Testing]

 - [ ] DP-LDM and DP-LoRA for stable diffusion framework.

 - [ ] PDP diffusion tune the hyper-parameters.

+- [ ] different resolutions.

+- [ ] Hyper-pararmeter gradient norm, epoch.

-- [ ] should unconditional pretraining keep the same pretraining method with conditional pretraining.
+- [ ] emnist as the pretraining dataset.

-- [x] edit the conditional pretraining.

-- [x] Change the conditional pretraining of GAN-based methods.
+- [ ] All method for conditional pretraining except dm method.

 ## 2. Introduction